Colonial-Coders/cc-website-devel/README.md

 # disclaimer

-my commits (@akidinatophat) are just random shit that comes to my mind
+my commits (ale serrano) are just random shit that comes to my mind